Python

 /usr/bin/python3

-If you want to use the system Python (which I don't recommend), you can alias the python command to python3.
+If you really want to use the system Python (which I don't recommend), you can alias the python command to python3.
 Add the following line to your .zshrc file.
 See the article alias python3 to python for more information:

 alias python='python3'